turingschool/career-development-curriculum/module_one/learning_to_pair.md

 ### Defining the Relationship (DTR)
 DTR refers to a conversation each student has with group partner(s) before launching into a project.
 During this conversation, group members set expectations for how to work together.
 Use this [DTR Guiding Questions & Memo template](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/dtr_guidelines_memo.md) to guide the conversation.

+**Note to Facilitator:** Share the DTR guidelines & memo template in the cohorts' channels and cold call a few students to discuss the follow questions:

 **Discussion Questions:**
 * What do you notice about these guiding questions?
 * What would you need to keep in mind when answering these questions with your partner?
 * How can you use this template to make your project successful?

 Establishing a relationship with your mentor should also include a DTR.
 Here’s a [cheatsheet](https://docs.google.com/document/d/1Q35fM3coYjnms9rkVem3FHVk44kW6qHp_-t99PBbczI/edit?usp=sharing) for planning that conversation.

+**Facilitator #1:**

 ### Using Pairin: How do we relate to each other?
 Let’s look at the 3 ego-states from Eric Berne’s [Transactional Analysis](http://www.ericberne.com/transactional-analysis/):